runtimeverification/gitbook-kaas/guides/kaas_setting-up-ci.md

         - name: "Install KaaS"
           uses: runtimeverification/install-kaas@v0.2.1

-        # This mode will run proofs on Runtime Verification Servers using dedicated hardare built for proof execution.
+        # This mode will run proofs on Runtime Verification Servers using dedicated hardware built for proof execution.
         # A kontrol.toml and foundry.tom file are still requried to be present in the root of the test directory.
         # Github App installation of "KaaS Storage & Compute" is required to use this mode to support access to test source code.
         - name: 'Run KaaS in Remote Mode'